metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `additional_namespaces` (List of String) 'additionalNamespaces' contains additional namespaces allowed to connect to the NetObserv namespace.It gives some flexibility in the network policy configuration, however should you need a more specificconfiguration, you can disable it and install your own instead.
+- `additional_namespaces` (List of String) 'additionalNamespaces' contains additional namespaces allowed to connect to the NetObserv namespace.
+It gives some flexibility in the network policy configuration, however should you need a more specific configuration, you can disable it and install your own instead.
 - `enable` (Boolean) Set 'enable' to 'true' to deploy network policies on the namespaces used by NetObserv (main and privileged).
-It is disabled by default.These network policies better isolate the NetObserv components to prevent undesired connections to them.We recommend you either enable it, or create your own network policy for NetObserv.
+It is disabled by default.
+These network policies better isolate the NetObserv components to prevent undesired connections to them.
+We recommend you either enable it, or create your own network policy for NetObserv.

 <a id="nestedatt--spec--processor"></a>